hashicorp/terraform-provider-azurerm/website/docs/r/public_ip.html.markdown

 * `zones` - (Optional) A collection containing the availability zone to allocate the Public IP in.

 -> **Please Note**: Availability Zones are only supported with a [Standard SKU](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-ip-addresses-overview-arm#standard) and [in select regions](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) at this time.
 Standard SKU Public IP Addresses that do not specify a zone are zone redundant by default.
+Set it to `no_zone` to create a non-zonal resource.

 ## Attributes Reference